-4.83 The Coral building, on the corner of the High Street and Grove Road (17 High Street), is a locally listed purpose-built two storey bank building, built in Bauhaus style in 1937.
-The building originally on this site was the end building in the Victorian terrace which was used as a shop, and subsequently the National Provincial & Union Bank, demolished to make way for the building there today.
+4.83 The Coral building, on the corner of the High Street and Grove Road (no. 17 High Street), is a purpose-built two-storey bank building, built in Bauhaus style in 1937.
+The building originally on this site was the end building in the Victorian terrace which was used as a shop, and subsequently the National Provincial & Union Bank, which was demolished to make way for the building there today.
+This building has been nominated for local listing (ref. #17).